ccs1201/ccs-boot/README.md

 ## Next Steps
 - **Request body conversion**: ~~Implement JSON conversion to the expected object type for controller method parameters.~~
 - **Support for status codes**: ~~Implement a strategy similar to `ResponseEntity` to allow the return of HTTP status codes along with the response.~~
-- **Concurrency tests**: Validate the server's behavior under scenarios with multiple simultaneous requests.
+- **Concurrency tests**: --Validate the server's behavior under scenarios with multiple simultaneous requests.--

 ## Future Improvements
 - **Eliminate the need for `EndpointController`**: ~~Find a way to use Weld to directly provide annotated controllers without requiring the implementation of the `EndpointController` interface.~~